Are you terrified of Springtails ? and want to get rid of them permanently in an organic way? Then you are so lucky, you are in the correct place.

 Springtails can be identified as small, soft-bodied, and wingless pests that have six legs and eight eyes.
 They are hard to spot as they are usually between 0.25 to 6mm in size.

-If you look at pictures of springtails, you will see their most peculiar feature – forked tail (furcula) just below the abdomen.
+If you look at pictures of springtails, you will see their most peculiar feature – a forked tail (furcula) just below the abdomen.
 With the help of these tails, they release springtail larvae to bounce off against the ground and jump to move around.

-Usually cylindrical or spherical, they might appear to be tiny gray bugs on window sill but on a closer look at the springtail images, you will find that are found in multiple colors like black springtails, silver springtails, red springtails, and yellow/orange springtails to name a few.
+Usually cylindrical or spherical, they might appear to be tiny gray bugs on the window sill but on a closer look at the springtail images, you will find that are found in multiple colors like black springtails, silver springtails, red springtails, and yellow/orange springtails to name a few.

 How Many Types Of Springtails Are?

-There are more than 6,500 species of springtails (Scientific name – Collembola) found over the world.
+There are more than 6,500 species of springtails (Scientific name – Collembola) found all over the world.
 There are still instances of new species being discovered like the deep cave springtails.
 But they can be broadly classified into three family groups:

-- Symphypleona – From the springtail’s pictures, you can observe that these are extremely round insects, more spherical, and commonly have longer antennae than the other two groups.
+• Symphypleona – From the springtail’s pictures, you can observe that these are extremely round insects, more spherical, and commonly have longer antennae than the other two groups.

-- Entomobryomorpha– This family group consists of the slimmest springtails.
+• Entomobryomorpha–This family group consists of the slimmest springtails.
 They are found to be with longer bodies with short legs and antennae, or else, with long legs and antennae with a fully developed tail.

 Reproduction & Life Cycle Of Springtails

-- Eggs – The average hatching duration of springtail eggs is that of hardly ten days, with an even shorter duration in a warmer climate.
+• Eggs – The average hatching duration of springtail eggs is of hardly ten days, with an even shorter duration in a warmer climate.
 The young white springtails look similar to adults but do not have developed reproductive organs yet.
 It takes them five to eight growth stages with molting during each one, before they are fully matured.

-- Adults – Springtails transform into fully mature adults usually in six weeks.
+• Adults Springtails transform into fully mature adults usually in six weeks.
 However, they keep on growing through the stages of molting as many as fifty times during their lifetime though not growing in size.
 While rapidly reproducing, they have a life span of close to one year.

 How To Get Rid Of Springtail Naturally- Tips?

 With proper insulation and roof protection in place, you can get rid of accumulated heat and rainwater.
 By avoiding dampness inside your home, you will ensure that this small white jumping bug is not attracted to your area.
-Lets talk some effective ways and tips to get rid of springtails.
+Let’s talk about some effective ways and tips to get rid of springtails.

 Are Springtails Harmful?